cern-it-efp/EOSC-Testsuite/docs/_build/html/_sources/gettingStarted.rst.txt

 1.4 Networking and IPs
 ==========================================
 Some providers do not allocate public IPs to the VMs but use NAT.
-Hence the VM can be reached from outside but that IP is not really residing on the VM.
-This causes conflicts when creating the Kubernetes cluster.
+Hence the VM can be reached from outside but that IP is not actually residing on the VM, which causes conflicts when creating the Kubernetes cluster.
 If one wants to run the Test-Suite on a provider of this case, then the suite must be launched from within the network the nodes will be connected to, this is a private network.
 In other words, **a VM will have to be created first manually** and the Test Suite will have to be triggered from there.
+This way all the communications can happen without NAT.

 1.5 Clone and prepare
 ==========================================